Tholi Prema (1998 film): Plot

-Anu is impressed with Balu when he saves a child's life on the motorway; she tries to get his autograph but fails.
+Meanwhile, Anu is impressed with Balu when he saves a child's life on the motorway unknown to him; she tries to get his autograph but fails.
 Balu leaves for Ooty for his studies and accidentally meets Anu on the way when his taxi breaks down.
 Anu gives Balu a lift and leaves her driver to help the taxi driver.
 While on the way, Anu's car slips into a valley due to a rash lorry driver.
-Balu makes an effort to save Anu and rescues her to safer ground.
+Enraged, Balu makes an effort to save Anu and rescues her to safer ground.
 Trying to save Anu, Balu slips off into a valley.
-Anu is depressed that Balu sacrificed himself to save her, searches for him and loses hope.
+Anu is depressed that Balu sacrificed himself to save her, searches for him, and loses hope.
 Balu is saved by a truck driver and admitted to a hospital.

 On his return, Anu meets Balu at his house to express her gratitude.
-Balu thinks of proposing his love, but is warned by his sister Priya.
-Balu develops a friendship with Anu, but never dares to express his love.
-Priya gets married and leaves.
-At the same time, Anu is admitted to Harvard University and is about to leave.
-They remain silent until they reach the airport.
-His goal is to make her realize how much he loves her.
-As they wait for the flight announcement, she realizes that she is indeed in love with Balu.
-She gets emotional and hugs him.
-She says that she needs him more than Harvard.
-An emotional Balu iterates that she has worked hard and she is waiting for this day and shouldn't miss the chance for love.
-They agree to reunite after they have realized their goals.
+Balu thinks of proposing his love to Anu but is warned by his sister Priya, a medical student, who says she might reject his proposal.
+Following Priya's suggestion, Balu develops a friendship with Anu but never dares to express his love.
+Anu becomes a good friend to Balu their families become close.
+Later, he learned that recently, her parents died in a plain crash she has returned from the US to spend time with her grandfather.
+Later, Priya reveals that after observing Balu's sincere love, she decided to accept her senior proposal for marriage, which has a bald head after learning this Balu with a heavy heart accepts Priya's decision.
+Later, Priya marriage proceedings begin at home.